Kirskov/OpenCV/README.md

      - Push to main/docker branches
      - Pull requests to main
      - Weekly schedule
-   - View results in the "Security" tab of your repository
+   - View results in the "Actions" tab of your repository

 2. **Local Development** (Pre-commit hooks)
    ```bash